ilaos/everspeak/replit.md

 ## Overview

 Everspeak Backend is a professional Node.js + Express REST API designed for building scalable backend applications.
 It features an organized folder structure, comprehensive error handling, input validation, request logging, and interactive Swagger/OpenAPI documentation.
 The project's core purpose is to power an AI-driven conversational companion system, allowing users to create and interact with "personas" based on stored memories.
-Key capabilities include full CRUD operations for personas and their memories, AI-powered message processing using OpenAI GPT-4o-mini, a robust grounding system to manage user expectations, and advanced features like memory editing, persona snapshots, and emotional calibration for AI responses.
-The overarching vision is to provide a customizable and emotionally intelligent conversational experience, enabling deeper and more personalized interactions with AI companions based on curated memories.
+Key capabilities include full CRUD operations for personas and their memories, AI-powered message processing using OpenAI GPT-4o-mini, a robust grounding system to manage user expectations, and advanced features like memory editing, persona snapshots, emotional calibration for AI responses, and a comprehensive journaling system with AI-powered reflections.
+The overarching vision is to provide a customizable and emotionally intelligent conversational experience, enabling deeper and more personalized interactions with AI companions based on curated memories, while also supporting emotional processing through guided journaling.

 ## User Preferences